EduardoVD/OnlineLibrary/README.md

-Warning: TThe PDF in Classroom is in Portuguese for better understanding.
+*Warning*: The PDF in Classroom is in Portuguese for better understanding.
 In addition, a large part of this translation was done by Google Translate!

 Project – Online Library